hackforla/district-files/README.md

 # GeoHub LA Data Collection
 > **Note:** This repository is an off-shoot of the following repository: [https://github.com/parcheesime/geohub-datacollection](https://github.com/parcheesime/geohub-datacollection).
+It is issue [118 Create District Types](https://github.com/hackforla/data-science/issues/118#issuecomment-3276775698) for Hack for L.A.
+Data Science CoP.

 ## Overview
 This project collects **district boundary files** for various political and administrative districts within Los Angeles County.